 Museum Studies (ARTS 2600) (4 semester hours) provides an introduction to the structure, operations, and social and political functions of museums.
 Topics include funding, management, marketing, ethical issues, exhibition strategies, and educational outreach.
 We also consider the practical, ethical, and legal issues related to the acquisition, handling, conservation, and exhibition of museum objects.
 We have frequent informal panel presentations by museum professionals in the area and also take field trips to study the behind-the-scenes operations of various museums.

-Museum Studies Internship II (ARTS 3700) (4 semester hours) An internship in which a student works at a museum for at least 100 hours during the semester or summer and writes a research paper on a museum studies topic.
+Museum Studies Internship II (ARTS 3700) (4 semester hours) An internship in which a student works at a museum, gallery, arts administration agency, or related site for at least 100 hours during the semester or summer and writes a research paper on a museum studies topic.
 Prerequisite: consent of art history faculty.

 Senior Comps are similar to those for the art history major without a concentration in Museum Studies (see link at the left), with some additional possibilities for the senior paper.
 Students can either write an art history research paper or can do a senior project that is more closely connected to the field: